zephraph/notes/Recurse/Log/Day 9.md

  ## 5:00 pm

  Calling it quits for the day.
-I'm not really focused/motivated.
+I don't really have the energy to dig into anything new right now.